-Pine Tree Care in Denver
+Pine Tree Health Care Problems

 If the needles on your pine are browning or falling off excessively, it may need nutrients via a fertilization or a good watering.

 More sudden needle drop may indicate needle scale.
 The best time to combat these is late winter/ early spring with dormant oil.